pounard/php-config/README.md

  * A fully working configuration cursor implementation that uses any storage backend and any schema browser backend.

- * A fully working storage backend proxy that chaches read keys that needs to simple callables: a cache setter and a cache getter for working, allowing you to easily add a cache layer for configuration.
+ * A fully working storage backend proxy that caches read keys based upon two simple callables: a cache setter and a cache getter for working;
+   Allowing you to easily add a cache layer for configuration.

 Getting started
 ===============